OneSignal/react-onesignal/README.md

 - 🏠 [Homepage](https://github.com/OneSignal/react-onesignal#readme)
 - 🖤 [npm](https://www.npmjs.com/package/react-onesignal)

 OneSignal is the world's leader for Mobile Push Notifications, Web Push, and In-App Messaging.
-It is trusted by 2 million+ businesses to send 9 billion Push Notifications per day.
+It is trusted by 2 million+ developers to send 12 billion Push Notifications per day.

 You can find more information on OneSignal [here](https://onesignal.com/).